Createdd/Writing/articles/Reflect2017.md

 This one was very easy for me, since I am used to do more sport per week anyways.

 The challenge I found in this year was to balance motivation between workouts and pursuing my programming goals.
-Aiming for a balanced schedule is the real challenge when pursuing interesting topics.
+Aiming for a balanced schedule is the real challenge when you constantly expose yourself to new ideas.

 The last months I came to the conclusion that focusing on more balanced activities like stretching, strength and stamina is more powerful for health than simply building strength.
 Especially Yoga keeps being a great addition for my sport schedule and benefits my life enormously.

 ## Looking forward

 2017 was an incredible year and I am excited for the next year with all the new challenges.
-I am especially excited to use all the new technology that keeps arising.
+I am especially eager to use all the new technology that keeps arising.

 Stay motivated! :)